 As citizens of this great nation we must be ever diligent in protecting our rights.
 Ronald Reagan warned us that freedom is only one generation away from extinction.

 In God We Trust.
 Our liberty is endowed by our Creator.
-It is our job as citizens to protect those liberties, and we will do so if we keep God at the center of our work.
+It is our jobs as citizens to protect those liberties, and we will do so if we keep God at the center of our work.

-There is significant racial disparity in our state in terms of education, employment, and economics.
-Ignoring the disparity among races in our society is like ignoring cancer cells in the body.
-Unaddressed this disparity will create a cultural chasm and generations of dependency, it will divide our people and destroy our common bond as Americans.
+It is time for conservatives to engage in eradicating racial disparity in our state in terms of education, employment, and economics.
+The disparity has created a cultural chasm and generations of dependency, and it threatens to destroy our common bond as Americans.
 The cancer of disparity will break the fabric of who we are as a nation and it will break us financially.

 We conservatives have too long ignored the problems or treated them with kid gloves, being afraid of potential criticism.
 Instead, we have left them to be addressed by urban liberals who have only made matters worse.

 Let us commit to leveling the education playing field, growing employment opportunities, and strengthening families.
 Wisconsin can lead the nation and provide an outstanding example.

 The most important policies are the ones which engender trust in government.
 We must pursue the utilization of technology to make it easier to inspect the workings of government and the decision-making process of office holders.
 We need to be measured in our approach, remaining prudent and exercising discretion on behalf of the public as well as the individuals involved.